 Method Syntax

 Methods in Go are regular functions with an additional parameter called the receiver.
 The receiver is used to specify the type to which the method belongs.
 The receiver type can be almost any type, not just structs.
-This means you can define methods on basic types like int
+This means you can define methods on basic types like int, bool, string, or even on function types or aliases.

 Value Receiver